rhit-coultabm/Consistent-Cups-Espresso-Accessories/README.md

 -
 - Continuing to follow the wiring diagram from above
 - It is probably easiest if you place the switch in the small rectangular hole on the side of the top part of the scale casing before continuting, then soldering with the switch in place
 - Connect a wire from the positive pin of the seeduino and one side of the switch.
-Then connect the postivie side of the battery to the other pin on the switch and the negative side of the battery to the negative pin on the seeduino.
+Then connect the positive side of the battery to the other pin on the switch and the negative side of the battery to the negative pin on the seeduino.

 ![Placing components in scale enclosure top](Images/Scale/assembly.jpg)